Insect-inspired Visual Point-goal Navigation: Methods

 \subsection{Experiment Setup}

-Generally in point-goal navigation, an embodied model is expected to drive a robot from a starting position to a goal position using only its sensors, given no map (information of obstacles) but only the predetermined (two-dimensional) coordinates of the two positions.
-This work, in particular, considers agents with access to an RGB camera, accurate position and orientation (GPS+Compass) of the robot body, and collisions between the robot and any obstacles.
+Generally in point-goal navigation, an agent is expected to drive a robot from a start position to a goal position using only its sensors, given no map (information of obstacles) but only the two-dimensional coordinates of the two positions.
+This work, in particular, considers agents using RGB inputs from the front camera, accurate odometry (position and orientation, i.e., GPS+Compass) of the robot, and information of collisions between the robot and obstacles.

-We tested our models in independent \textit{episodes}, each composed of a sequence of \textit{trials}.
-For any trial of the same episode, the scene, starting position and orientation, and goal position are identical.
-Throughout the trials of one episode, the MB of the insect-inspired model would keep learning, and consequently its modulation on the orientation would grow stronger until no collision occurs or the MB memory saturates.
-Across episodes, the MB memory was completely reset.
+We tested our agents in independent \textit{episodes}, each composed of a sequence of \(20\) \textit{trials}.
+A trial would terminate after \(500\) frames or earlier if the agent reached the goal successfully (\S\ref{sec-methods:metric}).
+For any trial of the same episode, the scene, start position and orientation, and goal position are identical.
+Throughout the trials of an episode, the MB would keep learning (\S\ref{sec-model:memory-consolidation}), and consequently its modulation on the orientation would grow stronger until no collision occurred or the MB memory saturated.
+Across episodes, the memory was completely reset.

-For extensive testing, in each of the two simulators (\S\ref{sec-preliminary:test-platform}), the model underwent \(100\) episodes, each terminated after a trial in which LTM was not updated, or if the maximum trial number of \(20\) was reached.
-A trial would terminate after \(500\) frames or earlier if the goal was reached, i.e., a success (\S\ref{sec-methods:metric}).